Their mentor was attacked. Now young OB-GYNs may leave Indiana

 “It's political.
 It always has been and it continues to be.
 And obviously, especially now,” she said.

-After Roe was overturned, Santana took to the streets of Indianapolis to participate in abortion rights rallies.
+After Roe was overturned, Santana took to the streets of Indianapolis to participate in pro-abortion rights rallies.
 So did many of her co-residents and mentors.

 Most of them, including the program director, have asked not to name the school of medicine or hospital system they work for because they fear backlash.
 Some said their employer remains timid in supporting the staff when it comes to the abortion debate in Indiana.